agadev/picture-text/README.md

 This is a Flutter app for extracting text from images using **text recognition** functionality ,built using [Firebase ML Kit](https://firebase.google.com/docs/ml-kit).

 This is fully functional app where user can take picture from either using camera or select image from device gallery and then perform text extraction on it.
 Once text is extracted it can be shared/copied to clipboard using sharing functionality of device.
-This away is inspired by [tutorial](https://blog.codemagic.io/text-recognition-using-firebase-ml-kit-flutter) written by Souvik Biswas.
+This app is inspired built using [tutorial](https://blog.codemagic.io/text-recognition-using-firebase-ml-kit-flutter) written by Souvik Biswas.